jr101dallas/roguelike-tutorial/docs/breadcrumbs/index.md

 1. enemies and merchants to fight and bargain with
 1. heads-up display
 1. Entity stats and achievements
+1. messages for lots of things that would show in Watcher
+1. magic string eliminiation
+1. refactoring to single purpose, etc.
+1. summary component or system
+1. setting random seed at startup
+  1. research games that allow setting the random seed

 #### Architecture Notes
 * aim to deliver value, user functionality, admin functionality, think customers